forcedotcom/cli/releasenotes/sfdx/README.md

     We're also changing the name and location of the log file to `HOME_DIR/.sf/sf.log`.
 This change will happen gradually over the coming months as we update the core Salesforce CLI plug-ins to v3 of[@salesforce/core](https://github.com/forcedotcom/sfdx-core/tree/v3).

 * FIX: The JSON output when a `force:source:beta:*` command encounters an error now matches the structure of the JSON output of their existing non-beta equivalents.
 (GitHub issue [#1431](https://github.com/forcedotcom/cli/issues/1431)).

+* FIX: The `force:mdapi:beta:retrieve` command now generates a correct `package.xml` file that you can then use for deploying.
+Previously, the `package.xml` file sometimes included an incorrect `<fullname>undefined</fullname>` element; the element is now omitted unless it exists.

+   [Jochen Rinder](https://github.com/jayree), you're going to put us out of work.
+Once again, you didn't just find and report the problem, you then jumped in and submitted a PR to fix it.
+Thanks a bunch!

 ## 7.143.0 (March 24, 2022) [stable]